-REQUEST FOR TRANSFER OF WARRANTY FOR BASE AND ENGINE
+REQUEST FOR TRANSFER OF WARRANTY FOR BOAT, ENGINE, and STRUCTURAL

-A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED
+A COPY OF THE BILL OF SALE MUST BE INCLUDED

-At Nautique Boat Company, Inc.'s ("Nautique's") discretion, the remaining portion of the Nautique "Transferable Base Limited Warranty" and the Pleasurecraft Marine "Transferable Limited Warranty" for 2021 model boats can be transferred, for a fee, to the second purchaser within five (5) years or one thousand (1000) hours (whichever occurs first) after the first date of delivery of the boat to the original user or purchaser.
-These limited warranties will be transferred upon the receipt and VERIFICATION by Nautique of: (1) the second owner's condition application which was completed by a certified Nautique dealer; (2) a copy of the second purchaser's purchase receipt for the boat; and (3) a payment of \$1,200.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED BY NAUTIQUE WITHIN 30 DAYS AFTER THE SALE DATE TO THE SECOND PURCHASER; OTHERWISE, THERE SHALL BE NO TRANSFER OF THESE LIMITED WARRANTIES TO THE SECOND PURCHASER.
+At Nautique Boat Company, Inc.'s ("Nautique's") discretion, the remaining portion of the Nautique "Limited Boat Warranty" (This transfer includes the Limited Structural warranty, which will be ten (10) years from the date of the first owner's purchase) and the PCM "Limited Warranty" for 2022 model boats can be transferred, for a fee, to the second purchaser within five (5) years or one thousand (1000) hours (whichever occurs first) after the first date of delivery of the boat to the original user or purchaser.
+These limited warranties will be transferred upon the receipt and VERIFICATION by Nautique of: (1) a copy of the 2nd purchaser's bill of sale, (2) a payment of \$800 for the "Boat, Engine, and Structural Warranty", payable by check to "Nautique Boat Company" or by credit card via phone call with Nautique directly.
+These documents MUST BE RECEIVED BY NAUTIQUE WITHIN 30 DAYS AFTER THE SALE DATE TO THE SECOND PURCHASER; OTHERWISE, THERE SHALL BE NO TRANSFER OF THESE LIMITED WARRANTIES TO THE SECOND PURCHASER.
 These limited warranties will be transferred retroactive to the sale date.
 Refer to the warranty policy for details, terms, and conditions of these limited warranties.

 ORIGINAL OWNER:

 BOAT MODEL:

-HULL NUMBER (USCTC):
+HULL ID#:

+V-DRIVE #: TRANSMISSION#:

 NEW OWNER INFORMATION:

+Please check the box below to acknowledge payment amount and coverage type:

+□ Nautique Boat, Structural and PCM Engine Warranty (\$800.00)

 NAME:

 STREET/P.O.
 BOX:

 CITY/STATE/ZIP CODE:

 DATE PURCHASED:/ PHONE:

-ENGINE HOURS: 🖻 Provide photo of hour meter
+ENGINE HOURS: Provide photo of hour meter

 EMAIL (FOR CONFIRMATION):

 SIGNATURE